Achinga/MovieHub/README.md

 2. import the project into android studio and on the bottom left once its done syncing click on the TODOs panel

+#### Prerequisites

+ 1. **Obtain Key**

+ Create an account with TMDB to obtain an API key then place it in loadData function in Main Activity(Please do note that this is for testing purposes API Keys should not be exposed).

 ### License